 Hip replacements can be a huge source of physical, mental, emotional, and financial strain.
 Trouble can arise from the thousands of dollars it costs for the procedure itself, to the variety of diagnostic tests required beforehand, to the prolonged healing time most patients need after surgery.

 If your hip replacement continues to prevent you from working or living your daily life, then Social Security benefits may be an option for you.
-Continue below to learn the three best tips for applying for benefits for a hip replacement.
+Continue below to learn the three best tips to apply for SSDI for a hip replacement.

 Tip #1: Compile all documents that show the longevity of your hip problems and hip surgery.